 Performance measurement plans

-Each full proposal submitted to a Fund competition must include a performance measurement plan, which will be a basis for ongoing reporting, progress-monitoring and the evaluation of results during the midterm review.
+Each full proposal submitted to a Canada First Research Excellence Fund (CFREF) competition must include a performance measurement plan, which will be the basis for ongoing reporting, progress-monitoring and the evaluation of results during the midterm review.
 The plan must include performance targets to be achieved by the end of the award period.
 These targets should be ambitious, and must be relevant to the institution’s overall strategy for global excellence.